A Strategy for South Africa’s Craft Design

-We would like to invite you to participate in this dialogue process aimed at charting a better way forward for the South African craft sector as the Dialogue Conference on 24, 25 and 26 October 2018 approaches.
+Stakeholders were invited to participate in this dialogue process aimed at charting a better way forward for the South African craft sector at the Dialogue Conference on 24, 25 and 26 October 2018.

 The work that the DAC is doing in the development of the craft sector in South Africa is informed by the 1996 White Paper on Arts and Culture.
 The White Paper has inspired various other strategies such as the 1998 Cultural Industries Growth Strategy (CIGS), the 2001 Craft strategy and lately, the 2014 craft strategy.
 The DAC seeks to align its programmes and work to other critical policy and strategy frameworks such as the National Development Plan, the Department of Small Business Development’s Craft Customized Programme (CSP), the Industrial Policy Action Plan and others.

 The review of the White Paper on Arts and Culture provides a strategic opportunity for the DAC to come up with an updated and relevant strategic plan for the development of the craft sector over the next 5 years (2020 – 2025).
 This plan seeks to systematically organise and resource the work of the Department in the development of the craft sector in partnership with other strategic role players.

 The Unoyiwawa album is part of a program that is a long term Khwela Factory initiative aimed at creating employment through integrated community development.
 It is currently being developed into a series of textile designs linking indigenous resources with contemporary social and economic development.